vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/README.md

 # Test it out

-To test out this punctuation restoration model, you just need to run [__Models.py__](https://github.com/vivianngo97/Punctuation_Transcription/blob/master/play.py).
+To test out this punctuation restoration model, you just need to run [__Models.py__](https://github.com/vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/blob/master/Run_Model/Models.py).
 Please follow the steps below.
-Note that you may be required to install some modules using __requirements.txt__.
+Note that you may be required to install some modules using [__requirements.txt__](https://github.com/vivianngo97/COVID-Bacterial-Pneumonia-Classifier-Run-Model/blob/master/Run_Model/requirements.txt).

 ## Via Command Line:
-- Clone this repository COVID-19-X-ray-Classifier
+- Clone this repository COVID-Bacterial-Pneumonia-Classifier-Run-Model
-- Navigate to the directory : COVID-19-X-ray-Classifier/Run_Model
+- Navigate to the directory : COVID-Bacterial-Pneumonia-Classifier-Run-Model/Run_Model
 - Type __pip install -r requirements.txt__ to install the requirements from requirements.txt
 - Type __python Models.py__
 - You can now test out the model by following the prompts!